chiliproject/cookbook/README.md

   * `email_delivery[:hostname]` - Use either the `hostname` or the `role` to define the SMTP server to be used for sending mails.
 If the role is set, it has precedence
   * `email_delivery[:role]`
   * `email_delivery[:port]` - Port where the SMTP server listens.
-  * `email_delivery[:login]` - Login method to pass to ActionMailer.
+  * `email_delivery[:authentication]` - Login method to pass to ActionMailer.
 Leave as nil to completely disable SMTP authentication
   * `email_delivery[:username]` - Username for the SMTP server when using some authentication mechanism.
   * `email_delivery[:password]` - Password for the SMTP server when using some authentication mechanism.
 * `memcached` - The memcached hosts or role to use for caching.
 This overrides the default from the node.
 See there for details.